phoenix1803/Grocery-Store-Management-system-/README.md

-# Grocery Store Management System
+# Grocery Store Management System.

 This is a Python-based menu-driven **Grocery Store Management System** designed to streamline both administrative and customer interactions.
 The system provides two modes: **Admin** and **Buyer**.
 It leverages binary files to store stock and order data, ensuring fast access and persistence of information.
 The system is robust, allowing for easy stock management, order processing, and real-time checkout for buyers.